glorialulu/TSNet/docs/examples.rst

 .. literalinclude:: ../examples/Tnet3_burst_leak.py
     :lines: 75-90

-The results are shown in :numref:`tnet3_multi`.
-It can be noticed that the amplitude of the pressure transient at JUNCTION-8 and JUNCTION-16 is more significant than that at other two junctions, since they are closer to JUNCTION-20, where the burst occurred.
+The results are demonstrated in :numref:`tnet3_multi`.
+It can be noticed that the amplitude of the pressure transient at JUNCTION-8 and JUNCTION-16 is more significant than that at other two junctions since they are closer to JUNCTION-20, where the burst occurred.

 .. _tnet3_multi: